 - Making available online material currently recorded in areas across Ireland.
 For example ITMA currently is working with a collection in Donegal, which will have its own micro-site.
 This is a landmark project and has attracted Arts Council and European funding

-What are the key learning points ITMA would pass on to other archives?
+What are the fundamental learning points ITMA would pass on to other archives?

 - Facebook and Twitter are very important for promoting the website.
 Sharing with other sites is important.
-A full time member of staff is dedicated to working on social media e.g. linking in a photograph with a current national news item, using social media to identify content and people in images
+A full time member of staff is dedicated to working on social media, for example, linking in a photograph with a current national news item, using social media to identify content and people in images